Are Beyoncé and Jay-Z's album lyrics settling scores?

 If you are going to hang with the Carters, you need to be aware of the omertà.

 Bey and Jay are famously private.
-So when "Girls Trip" star Haddish spilled tea about a another star who allegedly tried to step to Jay and then bit Beyoncé on the face, there was a collective gasp from the Beyhive.
+So when "Girls Trip" star Haddish spilled tea about another star who allegedly tried to step to Jay and then bit Beyoncé on the face, there was a collective gasp from the Beyhive.

 On "Heard About Us" the couple has these lines: